2025 Solar Incentives Guide for Carrollton, GA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
+Solar incentives are designed to encourage people to switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
 Various kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Some incentives may be provided via the Georgia government, by your utility company or by county or municipality, while others are federal.
-Categories of solar incentives include:
+Some incentives may be provided via the Georgia government, by your utility company or by county or municipality, while other incentives are federal.
+You might qualify for any of the following types of solar incentives:

-• Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
-Property tax exemptions allow you to exclude the value added by your solar system when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
+Property tax exemptions let you exclude the value added by your solar system when you calculate the amount of property tax you need to pay on your house.

-• Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Carrollton utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Carrollton utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

-• Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
-These might be offered by your local utility company, your county or your state.
-The rebates are usually applied before calculating tax credits.
+- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
+These may be offered by your local utility company, your county or your state.
+The cash back that you get from the rebates is normally applied before tax credits are calculated.

 Best Solar Financing